tock/tock/capsules/system/README.md

 interfaces defined in the core kernel crate and extend the functionality of the core kernel.

-These capsules are used the same was as other capsules in that they are instantiated in board main.rs files (often using components).
+These capsules are used the same way as other capsules in that they are instantiated in board main.rs files (often using components).
 However, these capsule objects are passed to the core kernel.